waldolemmer/waldolemmer.github.io/how-to-modify-source-code-on-gentoo.md

+---
+description: >
+    Changing the source code of a Gentoo package – the right way.
+---

 # How to modify source code on Gentoo

 The cool thing about Gentoo is that you can modify a package's source code as